marverenic/Jockey/README.md

 # Jockey
 Jockey is a music player for Android based on Google's Material Design standards.
 The point of Jockey is to be a simple, lightweight media player with features designed for music enthusiasts and casual listeners alike.
-Currently Jockey is notably lacking a few enthusiast features like gapless playback, crossfade and replay gain which may be added in the future.
+Currently Jockey is notably lacking a few enthusiast features like crossfade and replay gain which may be added in the future.

 [![Get it on Google Play](https://github.com/marverenic/Jockey/raw/master/screenshots/play-badge.png)](https://play.google.com/store/apps/details?id=com.marverenic.music)